mufid-experiments/ngrok-alternative/README.md

   another DNS, you can edit `lib/capistrano/tasks/letsencrypt.rake`
 - The VPS/Server hosting itself does not matter.
 It does not necessarily hosted on DigitalOcean
+- Server setup using Capistrano.
+You can use rbenv/rvm.
+  In this document, we will be using rvm.

 ## Preparation